mlward639/Unit-twelve-homework/README.md

 Use package.json to download dependencies (using npm install).

 ## Usage
+* Install packages.
+* Copy and paste employeeDB.sql and seed.sql in MySQL Workbench to create database and tables.
+* Open integrated terminal in Visual Studio Code and start application (node index.js).
+* Answer prompts.
+* Select 'Quit' when done using application.

 ## Credits
 Libraries:
-* fs to access file system ????
-* express for creating the back end ????
-* path for accessing files ????
 * MySQL to connect to MySQL database and perform queries
 * Inquirer to obtain user input via the command-line
 * console.table to print MySQL rows to console

 ## Contribution Guidelines
-Utilize The Contributor Covenant (https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md) as reference for appropriate contribution guidelines.
+Utilize <a href= "https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md">The Contributor Covenant</a> as reference for appropriate contribution guidelines.

 ## Test Instructions
 n/a